840 views

 By default, DIV element in HTML occupies the entire width available to it.
-That is to say that unless controlled, the default width of DIV is always 100%.
+That is to say that, unless controlled, default width of DIV is always 100%.
 As a result, DIV element pushes other elements in its way down.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Praesent magna tortor, tincidunt ac tristique sit amet, condimentum ut erat.
 Mauris sem mi, ultrices et hendrerit vitae, hendrerit non tortor.
 Aliquam erat volutpat.
 Morbi eget leo lorem, ut placerat nisl.
 Aenean auctor volutpat condimentum.
 Morbi adipiscing leo et felis faucibus suscipit nec at odio.
 Pellentesque convallis turpis non sapien facilisis quis volutpat magna venenatis.
 Etiam nisi metus, imperdiet vitae lobortis sit amet, pharetra ut leo.